Does Your Dog Have Littermate Syndrome?

 Signs of littermate syndrome include fearfulness of unfamiliar people, dogs, and other novel stimuli (neophobia); intense anxiety when separated, even briefly; and difficulty learning basic obedience skills.
 In some cases, the two dogs will fight incessantly.

 “It’s a disaster waiting to happen for the littermates because they don’t get socialized to other dogs or people, let alone to their owners,” says veterinarian and dog behaviorist Dr. Ian Dunbar.
-Many owners assume that the dogs’ interactions with one another are adequate, “but when the puppies are five or six months old and meet an unfamiliar dog in a novel setting, they absolutely freak out.”
+Many pet parents assume that the dogs’ interactions with one another are adequate, “but when the puppies are five or six months old and meet an unfamiliar dog in a novel setting, they absolutely freak out.”

 Dunbar points out that raising littermates requires training two puppies, which is particularly challenging when they’re essentially wearing blinders to all but each other.
 “It’s more than twice the work; it’s exponential.
 The two combine to produce levels of energy that we can barely measure," he says.
 "Tension develops in training and compliance as they squeeze the human out of the relationship.
 They’re always living with an enormous distraction: each other.”